 Released in 2014, The Journey is a Malaysian Chinese family drama directed by Chiu Keng Guan and written by Ryon Lee.
 The film won four awards in the 27th Malaysian Film Festival and collected RM17.17 million at the Malaysian box office in 56 days of screening.
-It is ranked amongst the top ten highest-grossing Malaysian films of all time as of December 2019 (Chalil 2019).
+It is ranked amongst the top ten highest grossing Malaysian film of all-time as of December 2019 (Malay Mail).

-By looking closely into interactions and portrayals of the characters in the film, this article analyses the varied and shifting ways the older and younger family members negotiate and (re)calibrate the notions of ren (benevolence), xiao (filial piety) and li (propriety).
+By looking closely into interactions and portrayals of the characters in the film, this paper analyses the varied and shifting ways the older and younger family members negotiate and (re)calibrate the notions of ren (benevolence), xiao (filial piety) and li (propriety).
 Additionally, the film involves the transnational relocation of characters, thus injecting a transnational angle into the analysis.
 A striking feature that differentiates The Journey from other Malaysian Chinese family films is that this film provides the space for the juxtaposition of cultural values of an older diasporic generation situated in a rural setting against a younger transnational one.
-Intergenerational dialogue and negotiations between two generations concerning the matter of the marriage of the daughter to an ethnic Other (who is from a different ethnic group) drives the film's narrative.
-As a family drama of the most recent decade, the film also enables the analysis of the implied issues of intergenerational cultural negotiations within the nexus of diaspora, postcolonial studies and transnational studies in the early 21st century.
+Intergenerational dialogue and negotiations between two generations concerning the matter of marriage of the daughter to an ethnic Other drives the film's narrative.
+As a family drama of the most recent decade, the film also enables the analysis of the implied issues of intergenerational cultural negotiations within the nexus of diaspora, post-colonial studies and transnational studies in the early 21st century.